I know when you read a title like “how to travel the U.S. for free” you can’t help but be suspicious.

 1. Just open one Chase card that has a good bonus.

-We have found (and almost every other credit card expert I know agrees) that the Chase Sapphire Preferred is the best general rewards card out there.
+We have found (and almost every other credit card expert I know agrees) that the Chase Sapphire Preferred is the best general travel rewards card out there.

 You want to do this so you can meet the minimum spend requirement of the card.
 If you want to earn points though, you will obviously want to continue using it.